We

 Meanwhile,

-the girl Kovack saw in his vision are none
+the girl Kovack saw in his mind's eye are none

 other than famed American movie actress